jimratliff/GenoMac-system/README.md

 At a high level, for a particular new Mac, Project GenoMac involves the following steps:
 - USER_CONFIGURER performs the following:
-  - USER_CONFIGURER manually installs Homebrew (which necessarily installs Git)
+  - manually installs Homebrew (which necessarily installs Git)
-  - USER_CONFIGURER manually clones the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system) to `~/.genomac-system`
+  - manually clones the [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system) to `~/.genomac-system`
-  - Using the GenoMac-system repo, USER_CONFIGURER executes scripts to:
+  - Using the GenoMac-system repo, executes scripts to:
+    - make system-level changes to PATH and fpath to make Homebrew-installed apps, Homebrew’s Zsh’s completions, and man pages available to all users without user-specific modifications
     - install apps
-      - make system-level changes to PATH and fpath to make Homebrew-installed apps, Homebrew’s Zsh’s completions, and man pages available to all users without user-specific modifications
     - install resources
       - font(s)
       - screensaver(s)